mmartel66/blaz/README.md

 The interface is given in the file blaz.h

+*** INSTALL:
-To compile, run make all in the blaz parent directory.
+To compile, run "make all" in the blaz parent directory.

 This file is part of Blaz.
 Blaz is free software: you can redistribute it and/or modify it under the terms of the GNU General